-SERA LiSEN was formed in November 2014 under the joint stewardship of Co-Convenors Dr Joan Mowat, University of Strathclyde and Professor Margery McMahon, University of Glasgow.
+SERA LiSEN was formed in November 2014 under the joint stewardship of Co-Convenors Dr Joan Mowat, (University of Strathclyde) and Professor Margery McMahon, (University of Glasgow).
+Both have subsequently stepped down and the current Co-Convenors are Dr Julie Harvie (University of Glasgow) and Dr Romina Madrid (University of Stirling).
 It has grown from strength to strength and currently has over 150 members drawn from academia, the policy community and practitioners in schools.
-In November 2019, Professor Margery McMahon stepped down as Co-Convener to be replaced by Dr Zoe Roberston, GTCS, currently seconded to the University of Edinburgh.

 Nov 2019 – Nov 2020